Pythonian/fakernaija/docs/source/index.rst

 Overview
 --------

-**Fakernaija** is a Python library that helps developers generate Nigerian-specific data like names, emails, addresses, phone numbers, banks, jobs, schools, states, license plate numbers, and much more.
+**Fakernaija** is a Python library that helps developers generate Nigerian-specific data like names, emails, addresses, phone numbers, bank details, school names, states, license plate numbers, and much more.
 Whether you're working on testing, development, or educational projects, **Fakernaija** helps you generate realistic data, including a CLI for easy exports.

-The source code is available on `GitHub <https://github.com/Pythonian/fakernaija>`_
+The source code is available on `GitHub <https://github.com/Pythonian/fakernaija>`_.

 .. toctree::
     :hidden: